Preethu-Mary/Spaceman/spaceman/README.md

 # Spaceman Game

 The Spaceman Game is a React-based implementation of the classic Hangman game.
 The objective is to guess a hidden word one letter at a time while keeping track of your wrong guesses.
 The game ends when the word is guessed correctly or when the number of allowed wrong guesses (7) is exceeded.
-This version uses animations and messaging to enhance the user experience.
+This version uses animations to enhance the user experience.

-## Features
+## Rules

-- Guess the word by selecting letters from the on-screen keyboard.
-- Track attempts, with a limited number of wrong guesses.
+- The computer randomly picks a word from a hardcoded list of fruit names, and the player tries to guess it by suggesting letters or guessing whole word, with up to seven incorrect guesses allowed.
+- The word to guess is represented by a row of underscores, representing each letter of the word.
+- If the player suggests a letter which occurs in the word, the computer prints out all its correct positions (along with previously guessed letters.)
+- If the suggested letter does not occur in the word, the computer draws the next stage of a spacesuited stick figure as a tally mark.
-- Display messages when the game is won or lost, with sliding animations.
+- The game is over when:
-- Responsive layout and smooth animations using the [animate.css](https://animate.style/) library.
+  - **WIN**:
+    - The guessing player completes the word, or guesses the whole word correctly.
+  - **LOSE**:
+    - The computer completes the diagram.

 ## Technologies Used